 Stephanie Elizondo Griest is the author of the award-winning memoirs Around the Bloc: My Life in Moscow, Beijing, and Havana (Villard/Random House, 2004), Mexican Enough: My Life Between the Borderlines (Washington Square Press/Simon & Schuster, 2008), All the Agents & Saints: Dispatches from the U.S. Borderlands (UNC Press, 2017), and the guidebook 100 Places Every Woman Should Go (Travelers’ Tales, 2007).
 She won the 2007 Richard J. Margolis Award for Social Justice Reporting and edited Best Women’s Travel Writing (Travelers’ Tales, 2010).
-Beacon Press will publish her next book, Art Above Everything: Global Women With A Singular Vision, in 2026.
+Beacon Press will publish her next book, Art Above Everything: One Woman’s Global Quest to Understand the Sacrifices and Glories of a Creative Life, in June 2025.

-Griest co-founded the Youth Free Expression Network, an anti-censorship organization for teens that is a program of the National Coalition Against Censorship (NCAC) in New York City.
+Griest additionally co-founded the Youth Free Expression Network, an anti-censorship organization for teens that is a program of the National Coalition Against Censorship (NCAC) in New York City in 2002.
 She once logged in 45,000 miles on a 42-state journey across America, documenting history that is generally overlooked in classroom textbooks for a non-profit educational website called The Odyssey.
 She filed 50 articles, hundreds of photographs, and a dozen video documentaries for an audience of 100,000 K-12 students at www.ustrek.org.

 As a journalist, Griest was a political reporter at the Austin bureau of the Associated Press, where she covered George W. Bush’s last legislative session as governor and his bid for the presidency.
 Before that, she edited and taught journalism at China Daily while serving as a Henry Luce Scholar in Beijing.
 During her three month tenure as a Scotty Reston Fellow at the New York Times, she wrote about male belly dancers and dentists who replace canines with fangs.
 An article she wrote about religious cults for the Washington Post garnered her a spot on the 1996 USA TODAY All Academic First Team.
 She also covered Seattle’s grunge scene for the Seattle Post-Intelligencer.
 She has contributed to the anthologies Bookmark Now: Writing in Unreaderly Times (Basic Books, 2004), Lengua Fresca: Latinos Writing on the Edge (Mariner Books, 2006), Go Your Own Way (Seal Press, 2007), The Other Latino (University of Arizona Press, 2011), Count on Me: Heartfelt Stories of Sisterhoods and Fierce Friendships (Simon & Schuster, 2012), Family Trouble: Memoirists on the Hazards and Rewards of Revealing Family (University of Nebraska Press, 2013), Wise Latinas: Writers on Higher Education (University of Nebraska Press, 2014), Amazing Place: What North Carolina Means to Writers (University of North Carolina Press, 2015), The Sangam House Reader, Volume III (Sangam House Books, 2015), Activating Democracy: The I Wish To Say Project (Intellect Books, 2016), Best American Travel Writing (Houghton Mifflin, 2017), Mothers and Strangers (UNC Press, 2019), Nepantla Familias (Texas A&M University Press, 2021), Pastures of the Empty Page: Fellow Writers on the Life and Legacy of Larry McMurtry (University of Texas Press, 2023), and Daughters of Latin America (Amistad, 2023).
 Her essays have appeared in The Virginia Quarterly Review, The Believer, The Oxford American, Travel + Leisure, BBC Travel, Orion, The Wilson Quarterly, Earth Island Journal, AirBnB Mag, The Dallas Morning News, Texas Monthly Magazine, Florida Review, Witness, Writing on the Edge, and Poets & Writers; her literary criticism has appeared in The New York Times Book Review, The Washington Post, The Texas Observer and Los Angeles Review of Books; her arts reviews have appeared in INDY Week; and her travel adventures have appeared in Latina Magazine; Bitch Magazine; World Pulse Magazine; Traveler’s Tales: Cuba; Traveler’s Tales: A Fork in Her Road; Traveler’s Tales: Turkey; Traveler’s Tales: China; Traveler’s Tales: A Woman’s Europe; Traveler’s Tales: Best of Traveler’s Tales 2004; Best of Travelers’ Tales 2009; Best of Travelers’ Tales Volume X; Travelers’ Tales: Best of Women’s Travel Writing 2006; Traveler’s Tales: Prague and the Czech Republic; Travelers’ Tales: A Women’s World Again; Q Magazine; and Many Mountains Moving.